-We compare Etihad Economy Vs Premium Economy or “Economy Space” seats to find out whether it’s worth paying for the upgrade.
-We review the cost, seat, food, check-in, and airport lounge that you will experience if you book Etihad Premium Economy.
+We compare Etihad Economy vs. Premium Economy or “Economy Space” seats to find out whether it’s worth paying for the upgrade.
+We review the cost, seat, food, check-in, and airport lounge you’ll experience if you book Etihad Premium Economy.
 Is it worth paying to upgrade your next flight to Premium Economy?

-Etihad Airways has refitted and introducing Premium Economy seats on all of its Airbus A380 aircraft, on its Boeing 777s and 787 Dreamliners next year.
-Named “Economy Space”, these are regular Economy seats that have an extra five inches of legroom compared to the rest of Economy cabin.
+Etihad Airways has refitted and introduced Premium Economy seats on all of its Airbus A380 aircraft, on its Boeing 777s and 787 Dreamliners next year.
+Named “Economy Space”, these are regular Economy seats with an extra five inches of legroom compared to the rest of the Economy cabin.

 The truth is that Etihad’s Premium Economy is more like the “Economy Plus” model of US airlines, where passengers have a standard economy seat but with extra legroom.
 This is not like Emirate’s full-blown Premium Economy, so when they are compared, Emirates is much, much better and always the Middle Eastern Airline to choose for Premium Economy.